75-year-old Mattoon man charged with possession of cocaine

 MATTOON — A 75-year-old Mattoon man is facing drug charges after Mattoon police say cocaine was found in his car during a traffic stop.

-George Dyson is charted in Coles County Circuit Court with possession of a controlled substance with the intent to deliver.
+George Dyson is charged in Coles County Circuit Court with possession of a controlled substance with the intent to deliver.

 According to a Mattoon police report, officers encountered Dyson on Sept.
 19 in his vehicle at the 2400 block of Western Avenue at approximately 9:39 p.m.
 Dyson was stopped due to a traffic violation.